xrdocs/virtual-routing/_tutorials/2022-08-25-user-interface-and-knobs-for-xrd.md

 XRd boot is configured via environment variables passed to the container orchestrator.
 This page lists each way in which the boot of XRd can be configured.

-TIP
-The reading of environment variables uses fuzzy matching, so guessed variable names may error with spelling hints.
+**TIP**: The reading of environment variables uses fuzzy matching, so guessed variable names may error with spelling hints.
 As an example:
+{: .notice--info}.

 ```
  docker run --rm --privileged --env XR_VROUTER_DP_HUGEPAGE=1024 rebuild